-Financial assistance awards in the form of cooperative agreements will be used to fund the MBDA Business Center program.
-MBDA shall maintain substantial involvement with the Center operator and Center staff throughout the award period.
-The substantial involvement will include a post-award conference, training, and advisement, in addition to work coordination and collaboration with MBDA and other MBDA funded programs, project monitoring, administrative and reporting requirements (see below, section VI.B and VI.D, Federal Award Administration Information).
+Financial assistance awards in the form of cooperative agreements will be used to fund the Project.
+MBDA shall maintain substantial involvement with the Project operator and Project staff throughout the award period.
+The substantial involvement means will include, after award, MBDA program staff assistance, guidance, coordination, or participation in Project activities.